By Tim Lambert

 There were two sorts of sex workers in Ancient Greece.
 The cheap ones were called pornai.
 Some wore studded sandals that left the word ‘akolothi’ (follow me) in the unpaved streets.
 Many worked in brothels.

 The expensive female sex workers were called hetairai.
-They were educated, upper-class women, and they provided conversation as well as sex.
+They were educated, upper-class women who provided conversation as well as sex.
 They had their independence in a very restrictive society.
 Female sex workers were tolerated in Ancient Greece, but males were looked down upon because they accepted a ‘passive’, womanly role.

 Sex workers were also common in the Roman Empire.
 There were many brothels.
 The Romans imposed taxes on sex workers.
 As in Greece, sex workers varied in status from poor to wealthy.
 Although sex work was legal, the women were often looked down on and discriminated against.